milochristiansen/ChiselAndSaw/README.md

 TODO:
 -------------------------------------------------------------------------------------------------------------------------

-* Fix mesh UVs.
+* Fix rare mesh holes.
+They are always one tile wide or tall, so probably an off-by-one error.
 * Fix the inventory item transparency issues.
 * Block matrial and other properties should be based on the source block type (needs two chiseled block varients, wood and stone).
 * Compress the voxel data.
-* Figure out how to apply AO.
+* Apply AO (requires new engine feature).
+* Fix the block breaking decals (requires new engine feature).